opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 reporting_period
     The reporting period to which this registration was submitted.

+registration_type
+    The type of the registration, as categorized by the relevant authority

 lobbyists
     Where the registrant is an organization and the registration lists that organization's lobbyists, a list of Open Civic Data people IDs, one for each lobbyist